-What is the 'Five Eyes' intelligence pact?
+What is the Five Eyes intelligence pact?

-The US and the UK are two of the Five Eyes -- along with Canada, Australia and New Zealand -- that share a broad range of intelligence in one of the world's tightest multilateral arrangements.
+The US and the UK are two of the so-called Five Eyes -- along with Canada, Australia and New Zealand -- that share a broad range of intelligence in one of the world's tightest multilateral arrangements.

-Britain late Thursday resumed intelligence sharing, the National Police Chiefs' Council said in a statement.

-Assistant Commissioner Mark Rowley said "fresh assurances" ensure that "we are now working closely with our key partners around the world including all those in the 'Five Eyes' intelligence alliance."

-The group was in the spotlight several other times this year, including when the US's partners felt compelled to publicly back it amid reports that US President Donald Trump shared top secret information with Russia.
+The group has been in the spotlight several times this year, including when the US' partners felt compelled to publicly back it amid reports that US President Donald Trump shared top secret information with Russia.

 How did it begin?

-The United States and Britain had a smooth intelligence relationship in World War II, and they formalized it postwar with the BRUSA (later called UKUSA) Agreement in 1946.
+The United States and Britain had a smooth intelligence relationship in World War II, and they formalized it after the war with the BRUSA (later called UKUSA) Agreement in 1946.

-Helping to bond the allies: Joint decryption of Soviet intercepts that helped them to understand that spies had compromised the US Manhattan Project to build an atomic bomb, said Kristian Gustafson, senior lecturer of intelligence studies at Brunel University London.
+Helping to bond the allies was a joint effort to decrypt Soviet intercepts that helped reveal that spies had compromised the US Manhattan Project to build an atomic bomb, said Kristian Gustafson, senior lecturer of intelligence studies at Brunel University London.

 "There was in the United States a creeping realization that maybe the Russians weren't going to be their friends in the 1950s," Gustafson said.